-Hoarding behaviours can be concerning and difficult to comprehend.
+Hoarding behaviours can be complex and difficult to comprehend.
 Hoarding Disorder more often than not involves co-conditions such as depression or anxiety.
 It can take a huge personal toll on everyone involved, including family and friends, can damage relationships and contribute to social isolation.

 allsorter Mary specialises in working with senior adults in their third age (60+), including those with “hoarding” or “collecting tendencies” –

-- A forced clean out may achieve short term results but can result in a loss of trust and possible damage to the relationship.
+- A forced clean out may achieve short-term results but can result in a loss of trust and possible damage to the relationship.
 It is not recommended.
 Please consider carefully the consequences before pursuing a forced clean out.

 For those with life long hoarding or collecting behaviours, research indicates the value of Cognitive Behavioural Therapy (CBT) to encourage new thinking patterns along with working with a support team (either/or family/friends/professionals).
-Thankfully there is more research and understanding of the issue available now but only limited research on hoarding and ageing).
+Thankfully there is more research and understanding of the issue available now but only limited research on hoarding and ageing.

 If you are concerned about yourself or a loved one, please ensure you find the right support team who are patient, non-judgmental and experienced to help identify ways to move forward to manage the situation as effectively as possible:

-- To explore new ways of thinking.
+- To explore new ways of thinking

 - To provide hands on help to deal with the stuff

-Decluttering and letting stuff go of stuff is about making decisions, thus if hoarding behaviours are due to cognitive decline, therapy may not be as effective.
+Decluttering and letting stuff go is about making decisions, thus if hoarding behaviours are due to cognitive decline, therapy may not be as effective.
 As we age, it maybe more about rehabilitation therapy and ongoing support with sorting, organising, tidying up and maintaining a healthy living space.